pschachte/wybe/README.md

 based on name rather than argument position.
-They are intended for values that are unique in the computation, where there is only one value of that sort in each part of the computation, yet the value is used in many parts of the computation.
+They are intended for values that are unique in the computation, where there is only one value of that sort in each part of the computation, yet the value is used widely in the program.
-For example, the command line parameters of an application may be widely used in the code, but explicitly passing that throughout the application may be a nuisance.
+For example, the command line parameters of an application may used in many parts of the code, but explicitly passing that throughout the application may be a nuisance.
-An application may build up logging message throughout, but explicitly threading the logging text through the entire application can become painful.
+An application may build up logging message throughout, but explicitly threading the log through the entire application can become painful.
 Resources are often useful where an imperative application would use a global or static variable, or where an object oriented application would use a class variable.

 #### Declaring a resource

-The benefit of resources is that they are very lightweight, because they do not need to be explicitly passed between procedures.
+The benefit of resources is that they are lightweight, because they do not need to be explicitly passed between procedures and their type only needs to be specified once,
+Where it is declared.
+Passing a value as a resource
+also ensures that it is named and used consistently throughout the module that declares it, and any modules that import it.

-Where a resource is declared, at the top level of any module, its type must be specified.
+A resource can be declared at the level of a module, as follows:

 > `resource` *name*`:`*type*

+[//]: # This doesn't work; see issue #7:

 [//]: # (It may optionally specify an initial value, in which case the resource is)
 [//]: # (defined throughout the execution of the program.)